 The organizational model is explicitly taken into consideration in three of the presented approaches (Triple Space Computing, Semantic Web Spaces and CSpaces).
-Triple Space computing [Bussler, 2005] and CSpaces explicitly include the notion of several independent tuplespaces, although in the case of CSpaces, the CSpaces which have domain dependencies are interconnected by mapping rules.
-Semantic Web Spaces, on the other hand, only mentions one global space that can be partitioned using the notion of contexts.
+The slightly different proposals grouped under the term Triple Space Computing as well as CSpaces explicitly include the notion of several independent tuplespaces, although in the case of CSpaces, the spaces which have domain dependencies are interconnected by mapping rules.
+Semantic Web Spaces, on the other hand, mention nested tuplespaces and contexts as their temporary counterparts which might overlap.

 A separate issue that can strongly influence the organizational model is how to handle heterogeneity in the data that is exchanged in a space. sTuples does not include any proposal for this problem and assumes that all participants who publish in a sTuple space implicitly agreed on a common vocabulary specification.
 Triple Space Computing and Semantic Web Spaces rely on mediation services/components that express the mappings between heterogeneous sources.
 In particular, Triple Space is part of WTriple (i.e. WSMO/L/X + Triple Space) which is the technical kernel of Semantically Empowered Service-Oriented Architectures (SESA, [Fensel, 2005]).
-Mediation services will be provided by the WTriple semantic execution environment (i.e. WSMX [Zaremba and Moran, 2005]).
+Mediation services will be provided by the WTriple semantic execution environment (i.e. WSMX [Mocan et al., 2006]).
 However, it is not well defined how mediation services will be used in Triple Space and Semantic Web Spaces.
-As an opposite approach, CSpaces integrate mediation capabilities as a part of its infrastructure.
+CSpaces integrate mediation capabilities as a part of its infrastructure.
 Shared CSpaces become mediated persistent communication channels interconnected with other CSpaces through mapping rules.
 Interoperability requirements will drive the generation of new Shared CSpaces that ideally will be organized as a DAG model of interconnected spaces.